nx-dotnet/nx-dotnet/docs/core/generators/add-swagger-target.md

 - (string): What should the project created to hold the swagger files be called?

+### codegenProject

+- (string): What project should hold the generated types?
+If null, no codegen target will be added.

 ### target

 - (string): What should the project be called?